 Like all rivers the Willamette River can be dangerous, especially to those unaware of potential hazards.
 First and foremost, you should always wear a Personal Flotation Device (PFD, aka lifejacket).
 PFDs make all the difference – and whether you are a strong swimmer or not, without a life jacket, surviving a mishap and cold water can be quite difficult without one.
 Please consider suiting up your pup too!
 There are are number of PFDs for dogs of all sizes available at various retailers.

-Wood is a chief hazard – typically logs, root wads and other wood extending from the shoreline, or bobbing in the current.
+Wood is a chief hazard – typically logs, root wads and other wood extending from the shoreline or bobbing in the current.
 If you or your craft make contact with such debris, you can be stopped and pinned against the obstruction.
 In many cases it is very hard to free you or your craft from such debris.
-Always scan ahead and stay on the lookout, and understand how to maneuver your craft.
-It is all about the relationship between where the current is headed, and a large rootwad or log in the water.
-Your job is to see if the current is directed right into an obstruction, and to avoid getting swept into one.
-Side channels can provide additional hazards with woody debris, so always look ahead if you take a side channel, and be prepared to deal with a blocked or partially blocked channel in current.
-Too often people take side channels for granted.
+Always scan ahead and stay on the lookout, if you see what looks like “fun waves” to go through know that a change in the surface of the water on the Willamette it is most likely a wood obstruction.
+It is all about the relationship between where the current is headed, and a large root wad or log in the water.
+Your job is to see if the current is directed to feed you right into an obstruction, and if so, to understand how to maneuver your watercraft to avoid getting swept into one.
+Side channels often have persistent woody debris hazards, so if you take a side channel be prepared to deal with a blocked or partially blocked channel in current.

 Would you like to report hazards you may see on the river that could cause problems for other users?